-If you are trying to capture the surface of a calm lake instead, you’ll have to rethink the composition technique you want to apply since texture won’t be ideal.
+If you are trying to capture the calm surface of a lake instead, you’ll have to rethink the composition technique you want to apply since texture might not be ideal.

-These movements shouldn’t have a big impact on texture photography, but if you want to avoid it, think about investing in a tripod to reduce camera shakes.
-To avoid pressing the shutter at all and eliminate any possible movement, you can set a timer and have completely clear pictures.
+These movements shouldn’t significantly impact texture photography, but if you want to avoid it, think about investing in a tripod to reduce camera shakes.
+To avoid pressing the shutter and eliminate any possible movement, you can set a timer and have completely clear pictures.

 Think about investing in a remote, so you can stay away from the tripod if necessary.